 A USE HINT query hint takes precedence over a database scoped configuration or trace flag setting.

 Table variable deferred compilation is a public preview feature.

-Table variable deferred compilation improves plan quality and overall performance for queries referencing table variables.
-During optimization and initial compilation, this feature will propagate cardinality estimates that are based on actual table variable row counts.
-This accurate row count information will be used for optimizing downstream plan operations.
+Table variable deferred compilation improves plan quality and overall performance for queries that reference table variables.
+During optimization and initial compilation, this feature propagates cardinality estimates that are based on actual table variable row counts.
+This accurate row count information optimizes downstream plan operations.

-With table variable deferred compilation, compilation of a statement that references a table variable is deferred until the first actual execution of the statement.
-This deferred compilation behavior is identical to the behavior of temporary tables, and this change results in the use of actual cardinality instead of the original one-row guess.
-To enable the public preview of table variable deferred compilation in Azure SQL Database, enable database compatibility level 150 for the database you are connected to when executing the query.
+Table variable deferred compilation defers compilation of a statement that references a table variable until the first actual run of the statement.
+This deferred compilation behavior is the same as that of temporary tables.
+This change results in the use of actual cardinality instead of the original one-row guess.

 For more information, see Table variable deferred compilation.

 Scalar user-defined function (UDF) inlining is a public preview feature.